fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 ## Day 4 – Alfie’s pack, CF7 cheetah, bomas

 A cloudy start to the day, it was dry and warm.
 We took our bearings from the nearby hill and headed East.
 A large spotted genet narrowly avoided our bumper.
-Alfie’s pack hadn’t been sighted in weeks, they’d be denning in the wilderness.
+Alfie’s pack hadn’t been sighted in weeks, they’d been denning in the wilderness.
 So when we drove the 1h30 trip across the park to find them Kelsey wasn’t hopeful of seeing anything.
 "We have to try though.
 We need visuals on all the packs".
 We expected a quiet morning and at most a triangulation based on perpendicular signals.
 So when we found a dog sitting peacefully on the roadside, a long way from where we expected, we were all shocked.

 "What dog is that?", Kelsey asked.
 "What is it doing?", "Photos, photos".
 Another appeared, they paced up and down the road, defecated (this bit’s important) and then crossed into the bush.
-Kelsey put her foot down, climbed the hill, and turned off onto a little dirt road to a viewpoint so we could head them off.
+Kelsey put her foot down, climbed the hill, and turned off onto a little dirt road to umbondwe viewpoint so we could head them off.
 "Here they come".
 Now there was three, the third had a collar, we ID'd him as Zoom; Alfie’s pack.
 They continued up and over the hill to where we couldn’t follow.
 "Where are the others?".
-They seemed to casual to be hunting, "it's like they've lost something".
-We continue to scan for Zoom and Madlala, the two collared dogs in the pack, and return to where we first saw them.
+They seemed too casual to be hunting, "it's like they've lost something".
+We continued to scan for Zoom and Madlala, the two collared dogs in the pack, and returned to where we first saw them.

 {% figure imfolozi-alfies-pack.jpg landscape %}
 A member of Alfie’s pack, spotted on the road